 Homestay with a Catalonian family in centrally located apartments with two meals daily (breakfast and dinner), free wi-fi and laundry facilities.

 - SPAN 3693: Science & Technology

 Total credits: 6

 *Note: Students may participate in both LBAT Barcelona and either LBAT Ecuador or LBAT Spain during the same summer for a total of 12 credits.

 SPAN 2002 or equivalent and good academic standing (this program is conducted entirely in Spanish).

 Program Director makes decisions on acceptance after reviewing all applications.
-Acceptance is based on academic standing, language background and reasons for overseas study.
-Apply by November 15 for early decision
+Acceptance is based on academic standing, language background, and reasons for overseas study.
+Apply by Nov.
+15 for early decision

 - HOPE scholarships apply.
 The School of Modern Languages also offers a small, competitive Campoamor Scholarship.

 Program descriptions and fees are subject to final approval by educational units and the Office of International Education.
 Georgia Tech reserves the right to alter or cancel this program due to low enrollment, unavailability of a professor to teach a planned course or other unforeseen circumstances.
 Once Georgia Tech has made payments to service providers, or if Georgia Tech cancels the program before departure or while the program is in progress for reasons beyond its control, such as political unrest or danger to participants' safety, only those fees that Georgia Tech is able to have refunded by service providers will be returned to participants.
 If a student withdraws from the program, the student will be responsible for the payment of all fees.